-The Bonds will be dated their date of delivery and will bear interest from such date payable semiannually on February 1 and August 1 of each year, commencing February 1, 2005 (each an "Interest Payment Date") until the principal amount is paid.
-The Bonds will mature on August 1 in the years and in the aggregate principal amounts, and shall bear interest at the rates per annum (calculated on the basis of a 360-day year of twelve 30-day months), as set forth on the inside cover page of this Official Statement.
+The Bonds will be dated their date of delivery and will bear interest from such date payable semiannually on June 1 and December 1 of each year, commencing June 1, 2005 (each an "Interest Payment Date") until the principal amount is paid.
+The Bonds will mature on December 1 (except as noted below) in the years and in the aggregate principal amounts, and shall bear interest at the rates per annum (calculated on the basis of a 360-day year of twelve 30-day months), as set forth on the inside cover page of this Official Statement.
 The Commonwealth will act as its own paying agent with respect to the Bonds.
+Notwithstanding the foregoing, the final maturity of the New Money Bonds will mature on November 1, 2024, and accrued and unpaid interest on the New Money Bonds maturing on November 1, 2024 will be payable on that date.
 The Commonwealth reserves the right to appoint from time to time a paying agent or agents or bond registrar for the Bonds.

-Book-Entry-Only System.
-The Bonds will be issued by means of a book-entry-only system, with one note certificate immobilized at The Depository Trust Company, New York, New York ("DTC").
+Book -Entry-Only System.
+The Bonds will be issued by means of a book-entry-only system, with one bond certificate for each maturity of each series immobilized at The Depository Trust Company, New York, New York ("DTC").
 The certificates will not be available for distribution to the public and will evidence ownership of the Bonds in principal amounts of \$5,000 or integral multiples thereof.
-Transfers of ownership will be effected on the records of DTC and its participants pursuant to rules and procedures established by DTC and its participants.
-Interest and principal due on the Bonds will be paid in federal funds to DTC or its nominee as registered owner of the Bonds.
+Transfers of ownership will be effected on the records of DTC and its participants pursuant to rules and procedures establis hed by DTC and its participants.
+Interest and principal due on the Bonds will be paid in clearing house funds to DTC or its nominee as registered owner of the Bonds.
+The record date for payments on account of the Bonds will be the business day next preceding an Interest Payment Date.
 As long as the book-entry-only system remains in effect, DTC or its nominee will be recognized as the owner of the Bonds for all purposes, including notices and voting.
 The Commonwealth will not be responsible or liable for maintaining, supervising or reviewing the records maintained by DTC, its participants or persons acting through such participants.
 See "BOOK-ENTRY-ONLY SYSTEM."